hpcloud-mon/mon-arch/README.md

 # Development Environment

-Jahmon comes with a turn-key development environment based on Vagrant, that can be used for quickly deploying Jahmon on a client system, such as a MAC OS X based system.
+Comes with a turn-key development environment based on Vagrant, that can be used for quickly deploying on a client system, such as a MAC OS X based system.

-Jahmon also comes with a number of Chef cookbooks.
+Also comes with a number of Chef cookbooks.

 # Technologies

-Jahmon uses a number of underlying technologies:
+Uses a number of underlying technologies:

 * Vertica (http://www.vertica.com): A commercial Enterprise class SQL analytics database that is highly scalable.
 It offers built-in automatic high-availability and excels at in-database analytics and compressing and storing massive amounts of data.
-In Jahmon, we use Vertica primarily for storing and querying metrics and the alarm history.
+We use Vertica primarily for storing and querying metrics and the alarm history.
 A free version of Vertica that can store up to 1 TB of data with no time-limit is available at, https://my.vertica.com/community/.
-This should be sufficient to get developers started with using Jahmon and support smaller installations or where data retention periods aren't that long.
+This should be sufficient to get developers started and support smaller installations or where data retention periods aren't that long.

 * Apache Kafka (http://kafka.apache.org): Apache Kafka is publish-subscribe messaging rethought as a distributed commit log.
 Kafka is a highly performant, distributed, fault-tolerant, and scalable message queue with durability built-in.